-2. Celebrate the light.
-If you celebrated Hanukkah, I hope you took some time with the lights off to just sit in silence with your child
+2. Share the magic.
+If you celebrate Hanukkah (it's late this year), I hope you take some time with the lights off to just sit in silence

 3. Instead of taking a photo of your child on a bearded stranger's lap reciting lists of material items he covets, take photos of the